Bob Fosse’s Dancin on Broadway: Show Is Now Closed

 The original revue of the show ran on Broadway from 1978 to 1982.
 This production will be directed by Wayne Cilento, who was part of the revue’s original company, and produced by special arrangement with Nicole Fosse, daughter of Bob and Artistic Director of the Verdon Fosse Legacy dance training program.

 A revival of Dancin' was scheduled to be produced in 2009 by the Roundabout Theatre Company at Studio 54.
 This production had trouble getting a producer attached and was postponed until the 2010 season.
-It suffered from the same problem in 2010 and then was again postponed indefinitely, IE Cancelled.
+It then suffered from the same problem in 2010 and then was again postponed indefinitely.

 What’s Bob Fosse’s Dancin Like?